aeternity/aeternity/docs/build-windows.md

 ### [Java Development Kit 11][jdk] (optional)

-If you don't want to install Open JDK manually, the preparation script will do it automatically for you.
+If you don't want to install JDK manually, the preparation script will do it automatically for you.

-You can configure java version and download url via env vars:
+You can configure java version and download url via env vars (set these before running the preparation script):
 ```
 JDK_URL=https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_windows-x64_bin.zip
 JAVA_VERSIOIN=11.0.2
 WIN_JDK_BASEPATH=C:\Program Files\Java
 ```

+If you download and install it manually, make sure you note the installation folder and JDK version

 ## Setup

 Now the [MSYS2][msys2] environment needs to be prepared.
 This can be done automatically by the helper script `scripts/windows/msys2_prepare.bat`.

+The helper scripts will try to detect where `msys2.exe` is installed if it is available in PATH and `WIN_MSYS2_ROOT` is unset.

 This script uses the following environment variable default values: